 “It could be just one incident or screaming or yelling really loudly,” said Parker.

 Can Voice Therapy Help Vocal Damage?

-Voice therapy can treat and prevent damage by offering clients ways to use their voices safely and efficiently.
+People experiencing vocal problems should first see a physician, either a laryngologist or voice-specialized otolaryngologist, who can evaluate the vocal cords and identify treatment options.
+When recommended, voice therapy with an SLP can treat and prevent damage by offering clients ways to use their voices safely and efficiently.
 Parker and Sarah Brown — a trained operatic singer, voice teacher, and clinical specialist in voice therapy at Mount Sinai Grabscheid Voice and Swallowing Center — identified five ways a voice-specialized speech-language pathologist can offer support.